 Homework: There will be weekly homework assignments.
 All assignments are mandatory.
 Late homework is exponentially penalized (unless you have a cogent excuse, in which case you should contact Prof. Kruschke as soon as possible, preferably in advance or on the due date, by e-mail).
 There are two reasons for this policy: First, the course moves quickly and the material is largely cumulative, so the late penalty acts as an extra incentive to keep up.
 Second, the assistant, who will be grading the homework, must not be given a flood of late homework papers at the end of the semester.

 You are encouraged to use whatever resources help you understand the homework and complete it with full comprehension, but ultimately you must write your own answers on your own and in your own words.
 Each homework assignment begins with an honor statement indicating that you are writing your answers on your own in your own words.
 In your answers that you submit, please provide explanations and thoroughly show all your computations, with annotation that explains what you are doing.
 An unannotated succession of computations will not get full credit, even if it is numerically correct.

 Course Grading Method: Grading is based on your total homework score, as a percentile relative to the class.
 (There are no exams, and no projects.)
+Scores tend to be very high, so do not think that, say, 96% must be a grade of A --- it could end up being an A- if, say, two thirds of the class does better than 96%.
+Typically the late penalties turn out to be a bigger deduction than points missed due to errors, so don't fall behind.
 As this is a graduate course, grades are typically in the A to high B range, and only rarely is a C or less assigned.
-It is IU policy to give incompletes ("I" grades) only with a valid medical excuse.

 Software: We'll be using software called R and RStudio.
 Both are free to download and install on your personal computer.
 Details will be provided in class.
 Both are also on all IU computers.